9-1-19-48A: POLICY 48 (ABSOLUTE) VOLUNTARY DEFENSIBLE SPACE:

 5. All dead and diseased trees, shrubs, and other landscaping material shall be removed.

-7. All leaf clutter, dead branches, and dead standing trees shall be removed from the property.
-Dead branches on living trees shall be trimmed to a minimum height of six feet (6') and a maximum height of ten feet (10') above the ground.
+6. All leaf clutter, dead branches, and dead standing trees shall be removed from the property.
+Dead branches on living trees shall be trimmed to a minimum height of 6 feet and a maximum height of 10 feet above the ground.

-9. All leaf and needle clutter and combustible ground debris shall be removed.
-Mulch within landscape beds that are irrigated may be maintained at a maximum depth of three inches (3").
+8. All leaf and needle clutter and combustible ground debris shall be removed.
+Mulch within landscape beds that are irrigated may be maintained at a maximum depth of 3 inches.

-E. The following specific standards apply to the creation of defensible space within zone two:
+G. Extended Zone One: The following specific standards apply to the creation of defensible space within the extended zone one (30 feet – 60 feet):

-1. Healthy trees, shrubs, and other landscaping material required by a town approved landscape plan shall be preserved.
+1. Healthy trees, shrubs, and other landscaping materials required by a town approved landscape plan shall be preserved.

-5. All dead and diseased trees, shrubs, and other landscaping material shall be removed.
-However, one snag per acre may be preserved for wildlife habitat if it is well spaced to avoid the spread of fire to other vegetation or structures.
+5. All dead and diseased trees, shrubs, and other landscaping materials shall be removed.
+However, one (1) snag per acre may be preserved for wildlife habitat if it is well spaced to avoid the spread of fire to other vegetation or structures.

-6. Trees shall be thinned to open up crown spacing to a minimum of ten feet (10') between the widest portion of individual crowns of the trees.
+6. Trees shall be thinned to open up crown spacing to a minimum of 12 feet between the widest portion of individual crowns of the trees.

-7. Groups of trees with a minimum of ten feet (10') between the edges of the widest portions of crowns of each grouping shall be preserved to allow buffers to remain and to prevent wind throw.
+7. Groups of trees with a minimum of 12 feet between the edges of the widest portions of crowns of each grouping shall be preserved to allow buffers to remain and to prevent wind throw.

 8. Firewood may be maintained if an adequate buffer around the firewood is determined to exist by the fire district.